asiaopenstack/icehouse/grizzly/readme.md

     | df53bace-b5a0-49ba-9b7f-4d43f249e3f3 | Cirros 0.3.0     | qcow2       | bare             | 9761280   | active |
     | 29ac82cc-f3ac-4530-922d-672dfa743bc0 | Ubuntu 12.04 LTS | qcow2       | ovf              | 226426880 | active |
     +--------------------------------------+------------------+-------------+------------------+-----------+--------+

+#### Cinder Setup
+Cinder is used to provide additional volume attachments to running instances and snapshot space.
+Start the install of Cinder by typing:

+    ./openstack_cinder.sh

+Once the install of Cinder is complete, determine your space requirements and run the loopback volume creation script:

+    ./openstack_loop.sh

+Keep in mind you have to create a loopback file that is at least 1GB in size.
+After you complete the Nova setup for the controller below, you should be able to query installed storage types:

+    cinder type-list

+You may then create a new volume to test (again, this requires running the Nova setup for the controller below):

+    cinder create --volume-type Storage --display-name test 1

+***Note: If you are installing a compute rig, you may skip to the *Nova Compute Setup* section below.***

 #### Nova Setup (Controller Only)
 Nova provides multiple services to OpenStack for controlling networking, imaging and starting and stopping instances.
 If you are installing a compute rig, please skip to the following section to install the base *nova-compute* methods needed for running a compute rig.